 Today, intercultural education has become a major goal in foreign language teaching and learning.
-The importance of developing learners' intercultural communicative competence has resulted from the needs for helping them acquire intercultural skills for crosscultural communication in which they may encounter linguistic and cultural barriers.
+The importance of developing learners' intercultural communicative competence has resulted from the needs for helping them acquiring intercultural skills for crosscultural communication in which they may encounter linguistic and cultural barriers.
 This, in return, entails the inclusion of culture in language teaching, and asserts that the teaching of language and the teaching of culture are naturally connected and cannot be separated.

-It is believed that the acquisition of linguistic knowledge alone is insufficient for promoting intercultural learning.
+Therefore, integrating culture in foreign language teaching has been rapidly developed.
+This is due to the fact that the acquisition of linguistic knowledge alone is insufficient for promoting intercultural learning.
 When learners study language, they study the culture of its people spontaneously.

+This can be shown in the framework of the LMD reform, which gives importance to cultural subjects in the foreign language study programmes.
 In Algeria's EFL departments, for example, civilisation programme is part of culture studies.
 Undergraduate students are exposed to British, American and African civilisation courses, which are supposed to enlarge their knowledge of culture in general, by opening up new perspectives and areas of study.
 Moreover, it should help them to develop intercultural understanding, and ultimately prepare them to be global citizen.

-However, the teaching of civilisation course usually focuses only on conventional views of historical facts rather than exploring other main cultural aspects.
+However, the civilisation course usually focuses only on conventional views of historical facts.
 This is based on the belief that one can understand the culture of certain people through the study of their history.
 This limited understanding; however, usually leads to the neglect of teaching civilisation as a cultural subject, especially if we consider that teachers themselves are not specialised in teaching history.
 For this reason, students are prevented from understanding the culture of Anglo-Saxon people in a proper way.

-Therefore, and after considering this problem, an investigation is carried out to find out how the Anglo-Saxon civilisation course is taught to the third year LMD students, who are specialised in literature and civilisation studies, at the Department of English at Saida University.
+Therefore, and after considering this problem, an investigation is carried out to find out if a civilisation course is taught as a history for the third year LMD students, who are specialised in literature and civilisation studies, at the English Department at Saida University.
 In order to find answers, the following questions are formulated: